AdobeDocs/analytics.en/help/components/segmentation/segmentation-workflow/seg-publish.md

 >[!CAUTION]
 >
 >To delete a segment that has been published to CX Enterprise, you have to unpublish the segment first.
-To unpublish a segment, just unselect **[!UICONTROL Publish this segment to the CX Enterprise (for *report suite*)]**.
+To unpublish a segment, just unselect **[!UICONTROL Publish this segment to the Experience Cloud (for *report suite*)]**.

 >[!NOTE]